Privacy policy

 Donation offline – one off or direct debit (regular giving)

 We collect your name, address, email address, phone number and bank details to process donations, confirm your direct debit details and to thank you.
 At the point of donation, the donor is taken to either Stripe or Worldpay where they enter their name, address, telephone number, email address and credit card details.
+We also share your information with Access who process direct debit payments.
+Our lawful basis for processing your information is legitimate interests.

 • Supporting one of our campaigns to improve care

-When you visit our Online Community
+• When you sign up to our Online Community

-We collect your email address when you register as an account is needed to post on the community.
 Automated notifications about new posts or replies and a monthly community e-newsletter are sent to those who consent.

 The online community is moderated to make sure that users comply with our terms and conditions of use, and to also pick up on any safeguarding issues where it is felt that the individual may be at the risk of harming themselves or someone else.
-It is moderated by our Sue Ryder team during working hours and by an external moderation agency out of hours (Strawberry Social), who will then be able to see the posts made by users on the community as well as personal details (eg user name, email address).
-Our lawful basis for processing this information is contractual necessity.
+It is moderated by our Sue Ryder team during working hours and by an external moderation agency out of hours, who will then be able to see the posts made by users on the community as well as personal details (eg user name, email address).

-Where there are safeguarding concerns, then we or the external moderation agency may contact third party services eg the police, and our lawful basis for doing this is to protect the vital interests of yourself or any other individuals.
+Where there are safeguarding concerns then we or the external moderation agency may contact third party services eg the police, and our lawful basis for doing this is to protect the vital interests of yourself or any other individuals.

 Other than as set out above, we do not share your data with any third parties.